alexvictoor/MarbleTest4J/README.md

 # MarbleTest4j
 Java port of RxJS marble tests

-MarbleTest4j is a tiny library that allows to write tests for codes based on RxJava using marble diagrams in ASCII form.
+MarbleTest4j is a tiny library that allows to write tests for code based on RxJava and RxJava2 using marble diagrams in ASCII form.
 This is a Java port of the [marble test features](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md) of amazing RxJS v5.
-The purpose of the library is to help you write as concise an readable tests when dealing with Rx code, bringing a developer experience as close as possible as the one of RxJS.
+The purpose of the library is to help you write as concise an readable tests when dealing with reactive code, bringing a developer experience as close as possible as the one of RxJS.
 Check out this nice [7 minutes introduction on egghead.io](https://egghead.io/lessons/rxjs-introduction-to-rxjs-marble-testing) to get up to speed with RxJS marble testing.